fluxrate/idea_dump/README.md

 # Idea Dump

+have found it useful to put ideas here to stop thinking about them. most get deleted.

 ## Cheap Neuron-Resolution Brain Scanning (physics, optics)
 TLDR: an idea to exploit properties of diffraction patterns to scan a small object at extremely high resolution using a cheap camera sensor.